 Remember that you have a right to report the incident officially.
 The university encourages students and employees to report these crimes, but the decision is up to the person who has been sexually assaulted.
 (Note: In the case of child abuse, or when a physician treats a wound or injury due to rape, state law requires certain disclosures be made to law enforcement or child protective services.)

 - Reporting to the USC Department of Public Safety (213-740-4321) or your local law enforcement agency (911) will begin a criminal investigation.
 Please note that DPS is not permitted to investigate allegations of sexual assault, so all reports of sexual assault filed with DPS will be forwarded to the Los Angeles Police Department (911 or 213-485-2582).
 You also have the right to report to LAPD directly.

-- Reporting to USC Student Judicial Affairs & Community Standards (213-821-7373) will begin an investigation into whether the accused student violated the student conduct code as detailed in SCampus.
-SJACS investigates complaints of student-on-student sexual assault as well as other forms of sexual misconduct.
+- Reporting to the Office of the Title IX Coordinator (213-740-5086) will begin an investigation into whether the accused student violated the student conduct code as detailed in SCampus.
+The Office of the Title IX Coordinator investigates complaints of student-on-student sexual assault as well as other forms of sexual misconduct.

 - Reporting to the USC Office of Equity and Diversity (213-740-5086) will begin an investigation to determine whether a staff or faculty member, or other member of our university community, has violated university policies related to sexual harassment, sexual assault, and other forms of sexual misconduct.
 The Office of Equity and Diversity has offices at both UPC and HSC.

 - Reporting to a Campus Security Authority will result in anonymous data collection that will be included in an annual statistical report, if the incident meets the geographic and other criteria established by the government under the federal Clery Act.
 This extra step is not needed if an incident has been reported to DPS, SJACS or the Office of Equity and Diversity.